frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/24a80f5840733d6384fd21e20e1f28a0)

 This layer extends the idea of platform-independent shortcuts to a complete editing layer.
 The navigation keys on the left have the standard cursor keys, home, end and page up/down.
-With no modifiers, they act as normal.
-If one of the standard modifiers (Ctrl, Alt, Gui) is pressed, the emitted code is the normal modifier + keycode.
-With one of the custom modifiers, they behave differently:
+On the right side are various special modifier keys on the right home row to speed up editing:

 - **Delete** makes the action delete instead of moving.
 - **More** makes the key be "more" : left and right move a word left or right; home and end move to the start and end of a paragraph; up and down move a physical page up and down (mostly for Word); page up/down move to the start and end of the document.
 - **X5** makes the action repeat 5 times on every keypress or repeat.
 - **Fast** removes the initial repeat delay and does repeats at a faster interval.

+If one of the standard modifiers (Ctrl, Alt, Gui) is pressed, the emitted code is just the normal modifier + keycode.

-All actions have auto-repeat, even those that are not a single key.
+All actions have auto-repeat.
 You can change the modifiers while holding down a navigation key and the action changes accordingly.

-On the right side are various special modifier keys on the right home row to speed up editing.
-Select all, cut, copy and paste are chorded on the  top row, and keys to switch applications, windows and tabs on the inner column.
+Select all, cut, copy and paste are chorded on the right hand top row, and keys to switch applications, windows and tabs on the inner column.

 ### SNAP